nicoloddo/x-tree-search/docs/index.md

+**Disclaimer:** This documentation is currently under construction.
+Please check back later for more comprehensive information and updates.

 # Introduction

 The x-tree-search library provides a flexible system for defining propositions and inferences about nodes in a tree-based structure.
 Given the framework you can then explain any decision made by the algorithm in an interactive argumentative way.